bixu/hab/README.md

 ## Running in Docker

-See instructios for using the container based on this repo [here](https://github.com/users/bixu/packages/container/package/hab).
+Instructions for using the container based on this repo are [here](https://github.com/users/bixu/packages/container/package/hab).

 ## Basic Usage